Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Distributed Algebraic Connectivity Maximization

 In this section, we apply the aforementioned algorithm to maximize the algebraic connectivity of a network in a distributed manner.
-The problem is first formulated as an Semi-definite Programming (SDP) problem, then by employing the function \eqref{eq:f_epsilon def}, the problem is relaxed into an Nonlinear Programming (NP) problem.
+The problem is first formulated as a Semi-definite Programming (SDP) problem.
+With an equivalent formulation of the original SDP problem, the problem is relaxed into a Nonlinear Programming (NP) problem in order to apply the aforementioned projected saddle point dynamics.